MaheshG11/An_OpenCV_project/README.md

-program is placed in project\openCV_RoboISM
+program is placed in Project\OpenCV_RoboISM